MerryMartin/MechaCar_Statistical_Analysis/README.md

   * A slope of zero would mean that there is no relationship between the variables and mpg.
 The null hypothesis is that the slope is not zero.
 The overall p-value for the intercept is extremely small so we would reject the null hypothesis.
 Therefore, the slope of the linear model is not considered to be zero.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
   * R-squared is the percentage of the dependent variable variation that a linear model explains.
-Since the r-squared number for the MechaCar dataset is .71, it would be considered an effective predicter for prototypes.
+Since the r-squared number for the MechaCar linear model is .71, it would be considered an effective predicter of mpg for prototypes.

 ## Summary Statistics on Suspension Coils